Fixed points of the renormalisation group running of quark and fermion mixing matrices in the Standard Model and beyond: Introduction

 \section{Introduction}

 A central concept in understanding the Standard Model of particle physics, and relating experimental results to the 19 fundamental parameters in the Standard Model Lagrangian, is the running of the parameters as a function of energy: the $\beta$-functions.
 Understanding the behaviour of $\beta$-functions is also essential in any attempt to go beyond the Standard Model.
-The running of the gauge couplings and the discovery of asymptotic freedom \cite{Politzer,Gross+Wilczek} was a crucial step in the development of Standard Model and the running of the Higgs quartic coupling and the top quark Yukawa coupling is important for the stability of the Higgs sector at high energies \cite{Stability,Shaposhnikov}.
+The running of the gauge couplings and the discovery of asymptotic freedom \cite{Politzer,Gross+Wilczek} was a crucial step in the development of the Standard Model and the running of the Higgs quartic coupling and the top quark Yukawa coupling is important for the stability of the Higgs sector at high energies \cite{Stability,Shaposhnikov}.

-The running of the parameters in the Cabibbo-Kobayashi-Maskawa (CKM) matrix \cite{CKM} has received less attention, despite their obvious significance for CP-violation, perhaps for two reasons: the measured magnitude of the quark Yukawa couplings is too small for the running of the CKM parameters to have any physical relevance; and, even at 1-loop, the $\beta$-functions are not simple \cite{BHMP} (see also \cite{Denner+Sack}-\cite{GIRT}; for higher loops, see \cite{3-loops}-\cite{HMS}).
-In this work we re-examine the massless running of the parameters in the CKM matrix, the 1-loop expressions are re-derived in a parameterisation that makes the structure more accessible (see equations \eqref{eq:theta-dot} and \eqref{eq:delta-dot}, together with the expressions in appendix \ref{app:PQ}).
+The running of the parameters in the Cabibbo-Kobayashi-Maskawa (CKM) matrix \cite{CKM} is not so well known perhaps for two reasons: the measured magnitude of the quark Yukawa couplings is too small for the running of the CKM parameters to have any physical relevance; and, even at 1-loop, the $\beta$-functions are not simple.
+The running of the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix \cite{PMNS,MNS} is more relevant beyond the Standard Model, and the mixing matrices in both the quark and the lepton sectors can be treated in parallel with the same techniques: for the Standard Model with the addition of three gauge singlet, Weyl, right-handed neutrinos the analysis is identical to that of the quark sector.

+The $\beta$-functions for the CKM parameters were investigated in \cite{M+P, B+G}, in the limit where the top Yukawa coupling $y_t$ dominates, and it was observed there there is an infra-red fixed point.
+The full 1-loop $\beta$-functions for the CKM matrix were calculated in \cite{Babu}.
+The 1-loop $\beta$-functions for mixing matrices were further analysed in \cite{Denner+Sack}-\cite{Zhang1} but the full expressions are somewhat complicated, and they are significantly simpler in the small angle approximation: approximate 1-loop $\beta$-functions, with one dominant Yukawa coupling and/or at least one small mixing angle, were analysed in \cite{AKLR} and \cite{GIRT} (for higher loops, see \cite{3-loops}-\cite{AEHNPS}).
+However these approximations obscure an analytic pattern in the $\beta$-functions which shall be explored in the present paper.